 What can you do if your tests show pre-diabetes or diabetes?

-First thing is not to panic because at this stage, the condition can be reversed.
+The first thing is not to panic because, at this stage, the condition can be reversed.
 Your doctor will probably give you six months to work on it, after which time, he will prescribe diabetes oral medication if your test results have not improved.
 Don’t wait until that happens.
 Get serious about reversing your insulin resistance by taking to major steps:

 - Start an exercise program.
 Exercise is the best thing you can do to reverse insulin resistance and prevent diabetes.
-Just walking at a briskly pace 5 days a week will get you along way.
+Just walking at a brisk pace 5 days a week will get you a long way.

-- Eat healthy and lose some weight if you need to.
-Talk your doctor and ask him for suggestions.
-In my website you can find several articles on diet and exercise that will help you in your journey.
+- Eat healthily and lose some weight if you need to.
+Talk to your doctor and ask him for suggestions.
+On my website, you can find several articles on diet and exercise that will help you in your journey.
 Attend some nutrition classes, talk to a Dietitian, whatever, but do something.
 Waiting to see what happens is not an option, because the symptoms will not go away by themselves unless you take some action.